How To Get Around Downtown Toronto With Public Transportation

 Route 501

 Extending 24.6 km or over 15 miles, Route 501 Queen is the longest streetcar operating in North America.
-It’s also been mentioned among the world’s top 10 trolley routes by National Geographic.
-However, the focus will be the east-west portion that serves only the downtown section.
+National Geographic has also mentioned it among the world’s top 10 trolley routes.
+However, the focus will be on the east-west portion, which serves only the downtown section.
 Traveling along Queen Street, Route 501 connects with the Line 1 subway at Dundas, Osgoode.
 Queen and St. Patric stations.
-In addition, the tram makes stops near attractions like Osgoode Hall, City Hall and Yonge-Dundas Square.
+In addition, the tram stops near attractions like Osgoode Hall, City Hall, and Yonge-Dundas Square.

 Route 504

 Route 504 is another streetcar line that runs east-west along King Street, south of Route 501.
-This second streetcar line serves the King and St. Andrew stations, as well as notable attractions.
-For instance, the Hockey Hall of Fame is just two blocks away as is the Metro Toronto Convention Center.
-Also close to a tram stop are St. Lawrence Market and Gooderham Building, also known as the flatiron building.
+This second streetcar line serves the King and St. Andrew stations and notable attractions.
+For instance, the Hockey Hall of Fame is just two blocks away, as is the Metro Toronto Convention Center.
+Also close to a tram stop are St. Lawrence Market and the Gooderham Building, also known as the Flatiron Building.

 Route 505

 Yet another route that travels east-west or vice versa is Route 505.
-This streetcar line stands out because it serves two very popular downtown neighborhoods.
+This streetcar line stands out because it serves two trendy downtown neighborhoods.
 Most importantly, it passes through Chinatown and the Kensington Market neighborhoods.
-What’s more, the tram also travels past the Art Gallery of Ontario and near Little Italy.
-Of course, because it runs along Dundas Street, it makes stops in bustling Yonge-Dundas Square.
+Moreover, the tram also travels past the Art Gallery of Ontario and near Little Italy.
+Of course, because it runs along Dundas Street, it stops in bustling Yonge-Dundas Square.

 Route 510

 This route travels in a north-south direction and runs primarily west of the Route 1 subway line.
 On the lower end, 510 makes a convenient stop at the Rogers Centre, the home ballpark of the Toronto Blue Jays.
 As it travels northward, it passes near Kensington Market and the University of Toronto.
-In addition, this tram makes a connection at the Spadina subway station, on the Line 2.
-From there, you can connect to Line 1 on the next stop eastbound at the St. George Station.
+In addition, this tram connects at the Spadina subway station on Line 2.
+You can connect to Line 1 at the next stop eastbound at St. George Station.

 Attractions Not Served by Subway or Streetcar

-Of the many attractions in Toronto, two are not served by either the subway or streetcar.
-These two are the Ontario Science Center and Toronto Zoo, which are both outside of the downtown area.
-However, if you want to visit either, it’s still possible with a TTC or GO bus and likely a transfer from a GO train, TTC streetcar or subway.
+Of the many attractions in Toronto, neither is served by the subway or streetcar.
+These two are the Ontario Science Center and Toronto Zoo, both outside the downtown area.
+However, if you want to visit either, it’s still possible to do so with a TTC or GO bus and likely a train, TTC streetcar, or subway transfer.
 For example, you can take TTC route 72 from Union Station and transfer to 25B to the Science Center.
 As for the Zoo, you can take the GO Lakeshore East train and transfer at Rouge Hill to TTC route 200.
-While the intent of this guide is to focus primarily in the downtown area, you might want to see these attractions.
+While this guide intends to focus primarily on downtown, you might want to see these attractions.

 Bonus Attraction: Niagara Falls

 If this is your first visit to Toronto, you also might be interested in taking a trip to the Canadian side of Niagara Falls.
-Sure, it’t not downtown, but it’s one of the most famous landmarks in North America and its largest by width and volume.
-While there are many full day tours available, you can save time and money with public transportation.
-Among the transportation services operating to and from Toronto to Niagara Falls are FlixBus, GO Transit, Megabus and VIA Rail Canada.
-The bus operators offer the cheapest rates and surprisingly is the fastest.
-However GO Trains from Union Station is another great option.
+Sure, it’s not downtown, but it’s one of the most famous landmarks in North America, and it’s the largest by width and volume.
+While many full-day tours are available, you can save time and money with public transportation.
+Among the transportation services operating from Toronto to Niagara Falls are FlixBus, GO Transit, Megabus, and VIA Rail Canada.
+The bus operators offer the cheapest rates and surprisingly are the fastest.
+However, GO Trains from Union Station is another great option.
 However, you might have to transfer to another train before you arrive at the Niagara Falls bus and train station.
 On the other hand, you can combine a roundtrip ticket with the WEGO bus service in Niagara Falls.
 Of course, you can also walk about 30 minutes to the Falls and additional local attractions.

 Related: Toronto Day Trip to Niagara Falls, Ontario